-The College enables each individual to develop their God-given talents, and offers rich learning experiences to help them achieve - or exceed - their potential, across the range of student abilities.
+The College enables each individual to develop their God-given talents, and offers rich learning experiences to help them achieve.

 One of our hallmarks is that students, staff and parents work closely together for the development of each child.
-The pastoral care system enables every student to be known and valued as an individual, within a supportive community.
+The pastoral care system enables every student to be known, valued and loved as an individual, within a supportive community.

 As suggested by our motto, 'Truth, Charity and Constancy', Marist-Sion helps form people of character.
 To empower our young people, we help them develop resilience, adaptability and personal responsibility.
-The learning program cultivates the skills, confidence and attitudes necessary for them to thrive and make a difference in our rapidly changing world.
+The learning program cultivates the skills, confidence and attitudes necessary for them to thrive and make a difference in our changing world.